Bibiko/appconfig/README.md

 ```
 Answer the prompts `Recreate database?` and `Upgrade database?` in the negative.

+If you deployed production code, make sure to commit and push changes to the apps `requirements.txt`,
+to allow accurate assessment of the production environment.

 #### Troubleshooting

 Sometimes an app won't start properly after updating the code.
 By far the most common cause for this